 Review the Minors on Campus Policy and Guidelines, and agree to adhere to all aspects of this policy and supporting guidelines; both are available on this website and are printed together in the Administrator Handbook.

 Submit all potential drivers to the NMU Police Department for a driving history check and use only those drivers with acceptable results.
 The background section of the registration page has a checkbox for the program administrator to indicate if the staff or volunteer will be driving minors.
 The NMU Police Department will check each potential driver based on the driver's license number.
 The police department knows to ask for the driver's license number because you have checked the box in the registration form.

 Prepare and/or deliver the Program Staff Minors on Campus Code of Conduct to all applicable persons working / volunteering in your program.

 Use NMU approved handbooks, forms, and handouts as needed.

 Make a file to retain records of program administration, including all participant records, authorized adult records, training evidence, program evaluation forms, accident reports, and any other program records for a period of three years.
 Note that upon completion of the program, you may send the records to the Records Management department for three years of storage and automatic destruction after the retention period.

 Attest that these steps are complete and/or will be completed when the staff and participants are on campus.
-You attest by clicking the attestation boxes at the end of the registration form.
-Alternately, you could send a paper form called the Program Administrator Attestation & Final Registration to Risk Management.
-Risk Management will review the whole registration page and any forms before they change the registration status from "Pending" to "Complete."
-The program may be marked complete before all the background checks are done; NMU Police will contact the program administrator when their work is complete.
+You attest by clicking the attestation boxes at the bottom of the registration form located on the Minors on Campus Portal.
+Risk Management will review the whole registration page and any forms before they change the registration status from "Pending" to "Approved."
+NMU Police will contact the program administrator when their work is complete.
 They will also contact Risk Management if there is any problem with the background checks.